kev1nd/thingspeak/README.md

 Sends AT commands from an Arduino to an ESP8266 in order to transmit data to Thing Speak.

+## Version control
+Version 1.0.0 is the initial release

 ## Setting up.
 The Arduino sketch is just for testing.
 To make the test run, you should create a file called "settings.h" in the same directory as your sketch.